staceywai/plotly-challenge/README.md

 4. Display each key-value pair from the metadata JSON object somewhere on the page.

 5. Update all of the plots any time that a new sample is selected.

-## Advanced Challenge Assignment (Optional)

-The following task is advanced and therefore optional.

-* Adapt the Gauge Chart from <https://plot.ly/javascript/gauge-charts/> to plot the weekly washing frequency of the individual.

-* You will need to modify the example gauge code to account for values ranging from 0 through 9.

-* Update the chart whenever a new sample is selected.

 ### About the Data